 Institutional technology will grow and evolve as instructional and non-instructional programs require it, providing the infrastructure, support and training required by the other programs.
 To keep up with changing technology a few programs have identified some technology needs to improve the quality of their programs.
-Vocational Nursing needs 8 computers and software for students to use as part of their program.
+Vocational Nursing needs 6 computers and software for students to use as part of their program.
 Physical Education would like to have a flat screen TV installed in the Fitness Center to use with a computer/tablet to aid in instruction.
+Digital Graphic Design would like to expand the offerings of their program by purchasing Centiqs and replacement of their current computers earlier than is scheduled.